Ultimate Guide on 24 Parts of a Bathtub: Names, Functions & Diagram

 Hand Shower

-The hand shower is a convenient addition to the bathtub that provides a more versatile bathing experience.
+The hand shower is an easy addition to the bathtub, giving you extra bathing options.

-Hand showers are usually mounted on a bracket on the wall of the tub and can be utilized to rinse off soap and shampoo or to provide a more targeted stream of water for cleaning.
-Hand showers can be connected to the same water supply as the tub or can have a separate water supply and valve.
+Users of hand showers can rinse off soap and shampoo or direct a more concentrated stream of water for cleaning.
+Hand showers are normally installed on a bracket on the tub’s side.
+Hand showers can be connected to the tub’s water supply or a different water source and valve.

 Heater